thomasaull/VueKickstart/README.md

+# Use Vue

+- Remove every occurance of `process.client`

 # Use nuxt

 Nuxt is currently not included in the package.json and might need some more work to get it running.